December 1, 1865 – Lady Macbeth arrives at Famous Oil Boom Town –

 The exploratory well resulted in the world’s first oil discovery in a geological structure that had been identified by reflection survey.
 Others soon followed as the technology revealed dozens of mid-continent oilfields.

-December 4, 1928 – Giant Oklahoma City Oilfield discovered
+December 4, 1928 – Oklahoma City Oilfield discovered

 Henry Foster’s Indian Territory Illuminating Oil Company and Foster Petroleum Corporation completed the Oklahoma City No. 1 well, discovery well for the Oklahoma City oilfield.
 Oil exploration companies had searched for decades before this successful well just south of the city limits.

-Another major oil discovery erupted in 1930 thanks to Oklahoma City’s prolific Wilcox sands.
-With blowout-preventer technology still evolving, extreme gas pressure at the Indian Territory Illuminating Oil Company’s well remained uncontrolled for 11 days — making it “the most publicized oil well in world.”
-See more in the World Famous “Wild Mary Sudik.”
+However, when the prolific Wilcox sands produced another geyser in 1930, the column of oil could not be contained.
+With blowout-preventer technology still evolving, extreme gas pressure at the Indian Territory Illuminating Oil Company’s well remained uncontrolled for 11 days.
+The black column of oil made headlines as the World Famous “Wild Mary Sudik.”